BlckHawker/Mentor-Schedule-Maker/to-do.md

     -[ ] Change chime so it doesn't give people a heart attack
 - [x] change filters to be similar shape of the calendar (in order to avoid filter conflicts)
 - [x] Have filter drop downs only show when certain people are available
-- [ ] have a checkbox that will prioritize people who don't have as much availability
+- [ ] Have a checkbox that will prioritize people who don't have as much availability
+- [ ] Fix the "syntax" errors
+- [ ] Add threading so a timer of how long generation is has been appears